For many students in secondary school and university, anxiety and stress can become a growing obstacle to their health and happiness.

 Finding assistance

 At Strategic Psychology, we help family units and children develop coping strategies that can be applicable at exam time.
-Children, teenagers and young adults with persistent and unwavering worry may lead to long-lasting mental health problems.
+Children, teenagers and young adults with persistent and unwavering worry may be at risk of long-lasting mental health concerns.

-Call 02 6262 6157 if you need to speak with a psychologist today or secure an appointment within seven days.
+Contact us on 02 6262 6157 if you need to speak with a psychologist today or secure an appointment online.